The cost of motion design and animation.

 by Gaëtan Dehaese.

 When thinking about using motion design and/or animation for projects, one of the first questions asked is “how much will it cost” or “how much does 1 minute of animation cost”.
-As much as I would like to have a one-size-for-all reply, the answer depends on a lot of other factors.
+As much as I would like to have a one-size-fits-all reply, the answer depends on a lot of other factors.

 The kind of project you need motion design for.

 A fully animated explainer video, animated inserts for other projects, social movies, adding graphics to your video productions, an animated intro or logo… Motion design can have a multitude of applications, so first we’ll need to define what your specific needs are.

 What is it you’re going to be showing?